NativeScript/docs-v8/plugins/localize.md

 This plugin uses the native capabilities of each platform, language selection is therefore made by the OS.

-## On iOS you can programmatically override this language since plugin version 4.2.0 by doing this:
+#### On iOS you can programmatically override this language since plugin version 4.2.0 by doing this:

 ```typescript
 import { overrideLocale } from '@nativescript/localize'
 const localeOverriddenSuccessfully = overrideLocale('en-GB') // or "nl-NL", etc (or even just the part before the hyphen)
 ```

-## On Android you can programatically override this language since plugin version 4.2.1 by doing this:
+#### On Android you can programatically override this language since plugin version 4.2.1 by doing this:

-In your app.ts / main.ts / app.js
+In your `app.ts/main.ts/app.js`

 ```ts
 import { Application } from '@nativescript/core'